breannahicks/418_Final_Project/README.md

 ![Clipped_IDW_Interpolation_Map](https://github.com/user-attachments/assets/06d0451b-e8af-4af5-872e-53115e7048bb)

+Figure 5.
+IDW Map of Average Maximum Temperature in British Columbia, 2004-2024

-### Determinging if Temperature Explains Wildfires
+### 4.4 Determinging if Temperature Explains Wildfires
 In order to make conclusions about whether temperature explains wildfires in BC, we can look at Ordinary Least Squares Regression (OLS), Moran’s I Statistic, and Geographically Weighted Regression (GWR).
 To begin, we will want to turn our fire points into density data to map and then combine our climate IDW and fire density.

-First, let’s see at how we can visualize our fire density:
+First, let’s see at how we can visualize our fire density by creating 2 maps:
 ```
 #layers should already be loaded in
 # Ensure bbox2 is valid and formatted correctly